Pleaces of interest in Edinburgh

 Ever wanted to see what 18th century Edinburgh looked like?
 Now you can.
 Take a ghoulish walk in the underground vaults underneath the Old Town and learn about 18th Edinburgh, the rats and the plague.
 Can you feel those hairs on the back of your neck rise already?
 Visit the Mercat Tours site.

 Walking holidays in Scotland, plus day walking tours from Edinburgh.
 Explore the beautiful mountains of Scotland with the extremely knowledgable and experienced guides of walkabout Scotland.
 Trips for all abilities and ages, from the Isle of Arran through to the Highlands of Scotland.
-Walkabout Scotland site.
+Find out about walking holidays in Scotland.

 heart of Scotland tours